 As a foreign architect applying for NCARB certification, you will likely not need an EESA evaluation, and you can complete the AXP without meeting the five-year reporting requirement for AXP experience.
 You will still need to pass the ARE.
 Once you are certified, you can use your NCARB Certificate to apply for licensure in a jurisdiction that accepts the foreign architect path.
 Details about these requirements can be found in the Certification Guidelines.

 - What are the requirements for NCARB certification?

 Architects interested in earning a Certificate will need to meet NCARB’s education, experience, examination, and registration requirements.
 Details about these requirements can be found in the Certification Guidelines.

 - How much does the NCARB Certificate cost?

 Applying for an NCARB Certificate costs $1,100.
-Licensure candidates who maintain an active NCARB Record will receive their first year of certification for free, plus half off the second year.
+The annual renewal fee is $225.
+Licensure candidates who maintain an active NCARB Record will not have to pay the Certificate application fee and will receive their first year of certification for free, plus half off the second year.
 Learn more on our fees page.

 - How do I use the NCARB credential?

 Having an NCARB Certificate shows clients and employers that you meet national standards.
 Only architects with an active NCARB Certificate number can use the “NCARB” credential.
 For example: Your Name, NCARB.